EvotecIT/GPOZaurr/README.md

 ## Changelog

+- 0.0.41 - 18.06.2020
+  - Added paramerter `SkipDuplicates` to `Invoke-GPOZaurrPermission` which prevents applying permissions over and over again if 1 GPO is linked to a multiple OU's within another OU
 - 0.0.40 - 18.06.2020
   - Fix for error `Get-GPOZaurrLink` - same issue as described on my [earlier blog - Get-ADObject : The server has returned the following error: invalid enumeration context.](https://evotec.xyz/get-adobject-the-server-has-returned-the-following-error-invalid-enumeration-context/).
     - `WARNING: Get-GPOZaurrLink - Processing error The server has returned the following error: invalid enumeration context.`